scienmanas/Portfolio/README.md

 ## 🔥 Contributing

 Contributions are always welcome!
-Additionally you can contact me by my email: **manas@scienmanas.xyz**.
+Additionally you can contact me by my email: **manas@scienmanas.dev**.
 I am currently working on a .md based blog engine for this template

 ## 📷 Video